St. Thomas' Episcopal School

-Saint Thomas' Episcopal School (STE) is a private, co-ed Episcopal institution serving pre-kindergarten through 12th grade.
+Saint Thomas' Episcopal School (STE) is a private, classical Christian, co-ed Episcopal day school serving pre-kindergarten through 12th grade.
 It is located in the Meyerland area of Houston, Texas.
-The school has 553 students and 111 faculty members.
-It is accredited by the Southwestern Association of Episcopal Schools and is a member of the Houston Association of Independent Schools (HAIS) and the Texas Association of Private and Parochial Schools (TAPPS).
+The school has 646 students and 126 faculty members.
+It is accredited by the Southwestern Association of Episcopal Schools (SAES) and is a member of the Houston Association of Independent Schools (HAIS) and the Texas Association of Private and Parochial Schools (TAPPS).

 History

 The school opened in September 1955, under the guidance of founder T. Robert Ingram as an outreach mission of Saint Thomas' Episcopal Church.
 Its first high school class graduated in 1967.

-Founding principles

-The school's mission is "to form honorable men and women through a classical education grounded in a Christ-centered worldview."
-Starting at the kindergarten level, the school offers a structured, classical education.
+The school was heavily impacted by Hurricane Harvey in 2017.
+Following the hurricane, the newest building on campus: Shaw Hall, was built.